-To illustrate this heterogeneity, we highlight unique perspectives from three domains representing distinct facets of {\genAIns}'s impact: \textbf{disruption} of established defenses (Child Safety), \textbf{acceleration} of an existing ``arms race'' (Scams), and \textbf{exacerbation} of a pre-existing resource imbalance (Election Integrity).
-Child Safety experts felt that \genAI would fundamentally disrupt the ability of organizations like NCMEC to protect against CSAM, overwhelming existing hash-based detection systems through a new asymmetry where attackers can generate infinite novel content against a finite hash-based system.
+To illustrate this heterogeneity, we highlight unique perspectives from three domains representing distinct facets of {\genAIns}'s impact: \textbf{disruption} of established defenses (child safety), \textbf{acceleration} of an existing ``arms race'' (scams), and \textbf{exacerbation} of a pre-existing resource imbalance (election integrity).
+In child safety, \genAI may fundamentally disrupt the ability of organizations like NCMEC to protect against CSAM, overwhelming existing hash-based detection systems through a new asymmetry where attackers can generate infinite novel content against a finite hash-based system.
 This disruption necessitates new approaches to automatically classifying CSAM and investigating reports.
-Scams experts offered a different perspective.
+Anti-scams experts offered a different perspective.
 The for-profit nature of scams has already fostered a sophisticated ecosystem of attackers specializing in distributing spam emails, creating fake accounts, and creating scam content at a massive scale~\cite{cybercrime:weis15}.
 As defenders already counter many of these threats with existing AI technologies, they believe that while attackers may use \genAI to reduce costs and increase scale, similar affordances exist for defenders as well, thus retaining the current uneasy balance.
-Election Integrity experts presented a different perspective, emphasizing that the information ecosystem was already fraught with low-quality, deceptive narratives and few effective remedies prior to \genAI.
-While \genAI might make these attacks more believable and scalable, the fundamental threat and resource mismatch (\eg compared to nation-state attackers) already favored attackers.
-Rectifying this would require the development of new tools for surfacing high-quality information while countering fabricated information cascades.
+Election integrity experts presented yet another perspective, emphasizing that the information ecosystem was already fraught with low-quality, deceptive narratives and few effective remedies prior to \genAI.
+While \genAI might make these attacks more believable and scalable, the fundamental threat and resource mismatch (\eg resources available to defenders as compared to nation-state attackers) already favored attackers.
+Rectifying this would require developing new tools for surfacing high-quality information while countering fabricated information cascades.

 The complexity described above means that successful operational playbook changes in one domain---whether improved classifiers, investigation processes, or coordination efforts---may not translate to others.
 This is especially challenging for cross-cutting \trust teams (\eg those operated by platforms), which often rely on a one-size-fits-all structure for personnel, policies, workflows, and protective technologies.
 These teams should invest in a wide array of \genAI experiments and test these systems, whether for detection, investigation, support, or other processes across domains. \trust organizations should also cultivate strong in-house domain and policy experts to review these experiments and understand the nuance of applying \genAI techniques within their area.